Please fill out our volunteer application below if you want to get involved with ESLC for the 2023-2024 school year.

 Are there other requirements to volunteer?

-A background check, volunteer interview, 20-25 hours of training are required for all volunteers; ESLC covers the cost of the background check.
+A background check, volunteer interview, and attendance at required trainings; ESLC covers the cost of the background check.